 On warm afternoons, leave your Southwold holiday home and head over to the Southwold putting green, which is located close to the beach and offers a great day out for the whole family.
 Elsewhere is Southwold Maize Maze, a maze that is just as entertaining as it is challenging.
 Once you’ve found your way out of the maize labyrinth, you’ll be able to enjoy a picnic while enjoying views of the River Blyth, home to many bird species.

-Must-visit sights in Southwold: Distilleries, lighthouses, and museums
+What to see in Southwold: Distilleries, lighthouses, and museums

 Southwold's historic pier juts 190m out into the North Sea.
 As well as offering a breath of fresh sea breeze, it's also lined with quaint shops, quirky attractions, and great places to eat.

-Southwold is home to a working lighthouse that towers 31m above the town.
-Situated minutes from the seafront, you can take a tour around the Grade-II listed building and its 113 steps.
+Southwold is home to a working lighthouse that towers 31m above the town, situated minutes from the seafront.
+You can take a tour around the Grade-II listed building and its 113 steps.